KevinJoiner/model-garage/README.md

 # vspecName: The name of the VSpec field in the VSS schema
 # required
 - vspecName: DIMO.DefinitionID
-  # goType: The data type to use for Golang struct.
-  # available types: [float64, string]
-  # if empty then the type is inferred from the vspec definition
-  goType: ""

   # conversion: The mapping of the original data to the VSpec field
   conversion:
     # originalName: The name of the field in the original data